Visa Bulletin: April 2026 Priority Dates

 EB-4: Special immigrants

-EB-4 covers special immigrants, including religious workers and certain U.S. government employees.
-This category receives 7.1% of the worldwide level.
+EB-4 covers religious workers, certain U.S. government employees, and other special immigrant categories.
+This preference receives 7.1% of the worldwide employment-based allocation.

 EB-5: Immigrant investors

-Once you know the categories and current dates, you can determine whether you're eligible to take the next step in your green card process.
-This section walks through reading the charts and knowing what actions to take when your date becomes current.
+Once you understand the categories and current dates, you can determine whether you're eligible to take the next step in your green card process.
+This section walks through reading the charts and knowing what actions to take.

 Finding your information

-4. Check which chart USCIS has designated at www.uscis.gov/visabulletininfo.
+• Chart designation: Check which chart USCIS has designated for the current month

 Reading the charts

-• Compare your priority date to the listed date
+3. Compare your priority date to the listed cut-off date

-• If your date is earlier than the listed date, or if "C" appears, you may proceed
+4. If your priority date is earlier than the cut-off (or the chart shows "C"), you may proceed

-Employment-based: Your employer or attorney files the adjustment of status application.
-Assemble required documents: medical examination, financial evidence, civil documents, and photographs.
+For employment-based applicants: Your employer or attorney coordinates the adjustment of status application.

 Special considerations

-Several factors beyond basic category and country affect how the bulletin impacts your case, including per-country limitations, fiscal year timing, and exemptions that bypass the preference system entirely.
+Several factors beyond basic category and country affect how the visa bulletin impacts your case.

 Per-country limits and backlogs